ericmdantas/ngf/README.md

 ### Why?

-Because typing `yo ng-fullstack:component people_list_cmp --feature person` all the time sucks.
+Because typing `yo ng-fullstack:component people_cmp --feature person` all the time sucks.

 ### How?